 For obvious reasons, including his extremely aggressive driving style and hard-nosed competitive nature, there really isn’t a better nickname for the NASCAR legend.

 His son, Dale Earnhardt Jr., often talks about his dad and some of the things that they went through when he was growing up.
 And whilethey had a pretty complicated relationshipat times, Dale Jr. did learn quite a few lessons from his dad on what was right and wrong and what his dad would tolerate from him.

-He recently sat down on an episode of the Bussin’ With The Boys podcast to talk about his childhood, tell some great stories, and talk in detail about what he envisions for the future of racing.
+He sat down on an episode of the Bussin’ With The Boys podcast last summer to talk about his childhood, tell some great stories, and talk in detail about what he envisions for the future of racing.

 The best story, though, was one from when Dale Jr. was over at a friends house and used some fowl language, thinking that they were the only two in the house at the time.
 If you think Dale Sr. was scary on the track, it sounds like he was even more terrifying as a dad: